+Individual susceptibility to poisoning by lead varies greatly, and the same dose lead can give a greater or lesser effect for different people.
+The characteristic symptoms of poisoning are pale face, loss of attention, poor sleep, susceptibility to frequent changes of mood, increased irritability, aggression, fast fatiguability, and a metallic taste in the mouth.

 Measures for prevention of food contamination by lead include departmental and state control over emissions, control the use of tin-plated, glazed, ceramic food dishes.